jonwright77/DaysToGo/01_CURRENT_STATE.md

 ## Privacy & Permissions

 - **Photo/Calendar Access**: The app correctly uses `PHPhotoLibrary.requestAuthorization` and `EKEventStore.requestFullAccessToEvents` to request permissions.
 - **Location Access**: The app uses `CLLocationManager.requestAlwaysAuthorization` to enable background location tracking.
-Location tracking is battery-efficient using significant location changes only (~500m threshold).
+Location tracking uses continuous updates with 20-meter distance filter for detailed movement history.
+The first location of each day is always recorded.
 Data is stored locally and automatically cleaned up after 90 days.
 - **Permission Prompts**: Permissions are requested on app launch (location) or when features are first used (photos/calendar).
 The app gracefully handles permission denial by showing alerts with helpful recovery suggestions.
 - **Privacy Manifest**: The `Info.plist` file contains the necessary usage descriptions: `NSPhotoLibraryUsageDescription`, `NSCalendarsUsageDescription`, `NSLocationWhenInUseUsageDescription`, `NSLocationAlwaysAndWhenInUseUsageDescription`, and `NSLocationAlwaysUsageDescription`.
 Background location updates are declared in `UIBackgroundModes`.